 Once verified, you’ll be taken to your business listing.
 You can now add any missing information and make sure that everything is correct.
 You’ve now created your business listing and it’s time to start optimising it!

 Step 1: Search For Your Business On Google Maps

-You have a GMB listing that exists, but it is unclaimed.
+Let’s say you have a GMB listing that exists but it is unclaimed.
 All you need to do is search for your business on Google Maps and click on your business listing.

 – Search for your business on Google maps or visit the Google My Business homepage.